BorisBrock/Freecorder/README.md

 # Freecorder

-Freecorder is minimalistic NVR (Network Video Recorder).
+Freecorder is minimalist NVR (Network Video Recorder).
 It was designed to record IP camera footage 24/7 in a rolling manner.
 It is simple to set up, runs on almost every platform (Docker or bare metal) and uses very little resources.

 ![Screenshot](images/screenshot.png)